Masters of Social Work

-The M.S.W. degree is offered by the College of Professional Studies to prepare students for clinical practice with vulnerable children, families and adults throughout the lifespan.
-Students can take additional courses that will prepare them academically for the state clinical licensure examination for social workers (LCSW). ve from list Duplicate
+The M.S.W. degree is offered by the College of Professional Studies to prepare students for clinical practice with vulnerable children, families, and adults throughout their lifespan.
+Students can take additional courses that will prepare them academically for the state clinical licensure examination for social workers (LCSW).

 1. Graduate Application– For individuals who hold a bachelor’s degree or higher

 2. $25 Non-refundable application fee (check or money order made payable to Albany State